cbohara/ssh_guide/README.txt

         if you want some settings applied to all remote hosts create Host * first section in the file = settings take precedence over any others last section = default configuration if not specified in an earlier section

+when in doubt use ssh -v verbose option

+proxy
+    proxy = intermediary that forwards requests from client to other servers SSH is usually proxied for security
+        ex: allow authenticated users to SSH through firewalls

+    sometimes you can only access a remote server via intermediary server (aka jump box) use ProxyCommand to connect to another host via jump box as if the connection were direct using ssh ~/.ssh/config
+        host jumpbox
+            some info...
+        host remoteserver
+            # specify the command to use to connect with the remote server
+            # %h will be replaced with the HostName for the remote server
+            ProxyCommand    ssh jumpbox nc %h 22

+    netcat (nc)
+        command is needed to set and establish a TCP pipe between intermediate jump box and remote server used to read and write network connections directly

+SOCKS
+    connect with an intermediate machine using SOCKS proxy SOCKS is an application-layer network proxing system supported by SSH essentially SOCKS server acts as a middle man between 2 other servers and passes data between the 2 servers

+    SOCKS5
+        authentication
+            proxy can apply access control and user logging naming support
+            don't need to specify IP address because they often change (ex: AWS elastic IP) instead specify (name, port) and SOCKS5 will resolve to the right IP

+    SSH uses SOCKS
+        as a normal SOCKS client
+            middle man
+        as a SOCKS server in conjunction with port forwarding this allows for dynamic forwarding
+            SOCKS clients can reach any TCP socket on the other side of an SSH connection through a single forward port

+    dynamic forward
+        $ ssh -D1080 server
+        or
+        ~/.ssh/config
+        host server
+            DynamicForward 1080

+port forwarding